hardergeorge/CS325_Winter17/README.md

 # CS325 Winter 2017
-Repository for storing code for Oregon State University's CS325 Analysis of Algorithms Class
+Repository for storing code and writeups for Oregon State University's CS325 Analysis of Algorithms Class